OfficeDev/office-js-docs-pr/docs/develop/understanding-the-javascript-api-for-office.md

+---
+title: Understanding the JavaScript API for Office
+description:
+ms.date: 11/20/2017
+---

 # Understanding the JavaScript API for Office

 This article provides information about the JavaScript API for Office and how to use it.
 For reference information, see [JavaScript API for Office](../../reference/javascript-api-for-office.md).
 For information about updating Visual Studio project files to the most current version of the JavaScript API for Office, see [Update the version of your JavaScript API for Office and manifest schema files](../../docs/develop/update-your-javascript-api-for-office-and-manifest-schema-version.md).

+> [!NOTE]
->**Note:** When you build your add-in, if you plan to [publish](../publish/publish.md) your add-in to the Office Store, make sure that you conform to the [Office Store validation policies](https://msdn.microsoft.com/en-us/library/jj220035.aspx).
+> When you build your add-in, if you plan to [publish](../publish/publish.md) your add-in to the Office Store, make sure that you conform to the [Office Store validation policies](https://msdn.microsoft.com/en-us/library/jj220035.aspx).
 For example, to pass validation, your add-in must work across all platforms that support the methods that you define (for more information, see [section 4.12](https://msdn.microsoft.com/en-us/library/jj220035.aspx#Anchor_3) and the [Office Add-in host and availability page](https://dev.office.com/add-in-availability)).

 ## Referencing the JavaScript API for Office library in your add-in